-- 4. In Cloudera Manager, go to the Hive service and select Configuration.
+4. If this is a managed cluster, in Cloudera Manager, go to the Hive service and select Configuration.
 Under Category, select Security.
-In the right panel, search for HiveServer2 TLS/SSL Certificate Trust Store File, and add the path to the truststore file that you created in step 1. - 5.
-Restart HiveServer2.
+In the right panel, search for HiveServer2 TLS/SSL Certificate Trust Store File, and add the path to the truststore file that you created in step 1.